Zode/blenderutils/README.md

 #  Installing & Updating
 ## Installing
-Happens as any blender addon would, grab a release as a .zip or the master as a .zip and slap it in blender
+Happens as any blender addon would, grab the master (not the release) as a .zip and slap it in blender
 ## Updating
 The addon now includes automatic update checking.
 No need to hassle with that stuff anymore!